shaavan/pathbreaker/pathbreaker/notes.md

 4. For each of these steps make sure, that the real values are not exceeded (from blinded_path).
 5. Save just the latest sets of queues that fulfil the real values to the closest.
 6. Return the queues.

+### Approach for Finding the Most Probable Receiver:

+Approach

+1. Standardise the route constraints to make make them of comparable range, and avoid probability skewing.
+This involves normalizing each constraint based on its mean and standard deviation.
+2. Create a multivariate normal distribution based on a vector of standardised constraints.
+3. Calculate the probability density function (PDF) of the multivariate normal distribution to determine the likelihood of the real constraints matching the expected constraints for each route.
+4. Calculate the probability a node being the receiver node for each route and aggregate them.
+5. Sort the receiver nodes based on their aggregated probabilities, with the most probable receiver appearing first in the sorted list.